jamesjonesphoenix/X3FLPatch/PluginManager/Readme/Unoffical Patch/readme-patch.txt

 	Added "galaxy.all.initplayership" for custom galaxies
-	Added "Jobs.all" and "JobWings.all" for custom galaxyies Added Events to sectors (SetOwner, Claimed, Activated, Deactived) Added Dock and Secondary ware consumtion rate to patch_globals Adjust SignalCreated to also run after initilisation (first argument is boolean for before and after init)
+	Added "Jobs.all" and "JobWings.all" for custom galaxyies Added Events to sectors (SetOwner, Claimed, Activated, Deactived) Added Dock and Secondary ware consumption rate to patch_globals Adjust SignalCreated to also run after initilisation (first argument is boolean for before and after init)

 1.3.10: